-In addition to the encryption, all payload data exchange between an originating node, and a sink node is governed by an end-to-end challenge/response mechanism.
-This means that each new message exchange will be subject to a new challenge with a new associated response.
-Since the challenge/response messaging is included in the encrypted communication, the data exchanged will look completely random from transmission to transmission, even if it is the same payload that is being exchanged.
+Acknowledged Transmission is using a challenge/response authentication between the originator and the destination.
+This means that each message exchange will be subject to a unique challenge with a unique associated response.
+Since the challenge/response messaging is included in the encrypted communication, the data exchanged will appear completely random from transmission to transmission, even if it is the same payload that is being exchanged.
 This prevents playback attacks1 and improves the overall security level of the communication system drastically.

 NOTE: The synchronisation of the challenge/response mechanism between any source and a particular sink happens at the first payload data exchange.
-This means that the first payload data transmission from a source to a sink will fail due to the wrong response included in the datagram.
+This means that the first (acknowledged) payload data transmission from a source to a sink will fail due to the wrong response included in the datagram.
 However, the protocol will automatically retry the transmission with the correct challenge.
 This happens transparently from the application layer.
 The only impact is that the first payload data exchange will take twice as long time as normally due to the retransmission.